Euro S50 Single Vanos

 Insert new bearing ring in splined shaft (fingers).

-Note: New ring is marked “BS” on outer perimeter.
+Note: The manufacturer marks the new ring with “BS” on its outer perimeter.

 Initially insert ring in splined shaft.